GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

 authors:
   - rowan_m
 description: >
   If your site uses third-party cookies it's time to take action as we approach their deprecation.
-Chrome plans to disable third-party cookies for 1% of users from Q1 2024 and then ramp up to 100% of users from Q3 2024.
-In this "cookie countdown" series, we'll guide you through the timeline and immediate actions you can take to ensure your sites are prepared.
+Chrome plans to disable third-party cookies for 1% of users from Q1 2024 to facilitate testing and then ramp up to 100% of users from Q3 2024.
+In this Cookie Countdown series, we'll guide you through the timeline and immediate actions you can take to ensure your sites are prepared.
 date: 2023-10-10
 thumbnail: 'image/80mq7dk16vVEg8BBhsVe42n6zn82/s3iDQJUgLZV25YbtYxs1.png'
 alt: >